Nefeli-Apostolou/Recipe-Suggester/README.md

 ---

-## 🏃 How to Run the Application
+##  How to Run the Application

 There are two parts to this project: **1.
 Running the App** (using the pre-trained model) and **2.
 Training the Model** (creating your own).

 ### 1. Running the App (Locally)

-This guide assumes you have already downloaded the trained model folder.

-> **Note:** The `t5-recipe-generator` model folder is **not** included in this repository (it is too large for Git).
-You must download it separately after training your own model (see below).
+You do not need to train the model yourself.
+The app will pull the pre-trained weights from the cloud.

 1.  **Clone the repository:**
     ```bash